|Telephone||0300 013 2000 (option 1)|

 This session will provide an awareness of ADHD and the core symptoms that children and young people may experience.
 We will explore the impact ADHD can have on children, young people and their families and give an overview of the assessment process.
 There will be opportunity to discuss support strategies and interventions.

-An introduction to emotional development
+An introduction to emotional wellbeing

 An introduction to eating disorders